Follow my Journey

 They are the blood, life, and sun of most works.
 They have the power to illuminate the stage, showing each act in its most vital light, revealing more secrets of the story than any word ever could.

-As this memoir deals with an adventure of 30 years past, I had mainly slides to work with.
-In those days slides were the way to go and my office shelves sport boxes over labelled boxes housing hundreds of slim frames with the slide inside.
+As this memoir deals with an adventure of 30 years past, I had only slides to work with.
+In those days slides were the way to go and my office sports boxes over boxes housing hundreds of slim frames with the slide inside.

 Once the selection was made, I handed the slides over to the local Printing Centre to be scanned and converted into electronic files.
 Specific requirements about size, DPI, and colour palette images needed to be followed.